jachiang/LibbitcoinDocumentation/P2WSH.md

 ### Signing a P2WSH transaction
 [BIP143](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki) describes a segwit-specific sighash generation algorithm for signatures evaluated by `CHECKSIG`, `CHECKSIGVERIFY`, `CHECKMULTISIG`, `CHECKMULTISIGVERIFY`.

 In particular, a ScriptCode and the previous input amount are required for the signature algorithm.
-We will first construct the WitnessScript, which in this specific example will be a 2-of-3 Multisig locking script.
+The ScriptCode for signing a P2WSH transaction is the `WitnessScript`, which in our example is the 2-of-3 multisig WitnessScript.

 ```c++
 // ScriptCode: WitnessScript = e.g. MultiSig